JarvisAPI/Pi-RTOS/README.md

 First Fit Decreasing (FFD) heuristic, which is an approximation.
 _For extra credit, you may implement an optional approximate scheme that returns a partitioning whose quality is specified by a given user-supplied error tolerance parameter, and which trades accuracy for running-time_.
 Such schemes are called are generally called Polynomial-time Approximation Schemes
-(PTAS) because the running time is polynomial is the size of the instance (but in the error parameter).
+(PTAS) because the running time is polynomial is the size of the instance (but generally not in the error parameter).
 See below for details.

 ### [Optional: A PTAS for task partitioning]
 In general, an algorithm A is a **PTAS** for a problem if for every instance I of the problem at hand and every given error-tolerance parameter ɛ>0 (this is the desired accuracy of the solution returned by A and is supplied by the user):